ABridoux/scout/README.md

 - Find best match in case of a typo
 - Data formats conversion (e.g. JSON -> Plist, YAML -> XML)
 - CSV export for arrays and dictionaries of arrays
+- CSV import with precise data structure shaping
+- Export to a Zsh array or associative array
 - Syntax highlighting
 - Folding at a depth level
 - Auto-completion for commands